TheBodger/MMM-FeedDisplay/README.md

 This is a WIP; changes are being made all the time to improve the compatability across the modules.
 Please refresh this and the MMM-feedUtilities modules with a `git pull` in the relevant modules folders.

 #MMM-Feedxxx overview

-neil's consumer provider consumer aggregator user model
+Neil's consumer provider consumer aggregator user model.

 Each consumer has a unique id.
 Each provider is told in the config which consumers to provide to.
 Each provider may be given multiple consumer ids and each Consumer may have multiple providers.